t1m013y/RingBuf-c/DOCS.md

 `data` – Pointer to a variable to save read value
 Return value – `1` if successful, `0` otherwise

 Reads one (oldest) element from the buffer and removes this element.
-If `data` is a null pointer, the function will remove the element from the buffer but it will not be saved.
+If `data` is a null pointer, the element from the buffer will be removed but it will not be saved.

 **Example:**
 ```c